ffirg/openshift/README.md

 Demonstrates how you can deploy 2 versions of the same application, and quickly change the exposed route between them to allow one service or the other to be used.
 This example could be used in environments where there is still fairly rigid change control, who like a more 'big bang' release approach still.
 Could also be used for DR testing for the application on a regular basis!
 See https://www.youtube.com/watch?v=Rzsa6VJRGDw for a demo.

 ```
-$ bin/create-ose3-app-bluegreen-deployment.sh
+$ ./create-ose3-app-bluegreen-deployment.sh
 ```

 ##### Demo steps
 1. Please fork the project https://github.com/VeerMuchandi/bluegreen.
 2. Edit the create-ose3-app-bluegreen-deployment.sh script to reference the new forked project.
-3. Run the script (bin/create-ose3-app-bluegreen-deployment.sh).
+3. Run the script (./create-ose3-app-bluegreen-deployment.sh).
 Once you build "blue", you need to pop out and then do a code change to image.php (comment out blue and uncomment green).
 Run through the rest of the script.

 #### AB Deployment
 Demonstrates how to do rolling A-B or Canary style deployment.
 Bring application version one into service.
 Then change the code to make version 2 and deploy that into the service but in incremental stages.
 Turn off version 1, once everyones happy with version 2.
 Enables a lower risk application deployment strategy, with rollback capabilities.

 ```
-$ bin/create-ose3-app-ab-deployment.sh
+$ ./create-ose3-app-ab-deployment.sh
 ```

+##### Demo steps
+1. Please fork the project https://github.com/VeerMuchandi/ab-deploy.git
+2. Edit the create-ose3-app-ab-deployment.sh script to reference the new forked project.
+3. Run the script (./create-ose3-app-ab-deployment.sh).
+Once you build "app-a", you need to pop out and then do a code change to index.php (change VERSION 1 to VERSION 2).
+Run through the rest of the script.

 ### Running